steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 +[OSLogStore storeWithScope:error:]: unrecognized selector sent to class 0x1fae85728
 ```

-If we use the runtime to look at what's there instead, we can verify that it's gone.
-Interestingly enough, the "unavailable" `localStore` initializer does exist on iOS.
+If we use the runtime to look at what’s there instead, we can verify that it’s gone.
+Interestingly enough, the “unavailable” `localStore` initializer exists on iOS:

 ```
 (lldb) expression -l objc -O -- [[OSLogStore class] _methodDescription]